MaelAbgrall/HardwareforAI/README.md

 *try to put that in a laptop*

 As general advice, some of the latest air-cooled GPUs are also very good at keeping the temperature down even with multiple GPU.

 I do not recommend to go water-cooling for your first build, this is a little bit harder to set up than a regular pc and require to be very careful when designing it.
+However if your system is too loud, this is an efficient (but expensive) way to silence it.

 You can expect the following temperatures:
 Air : CPU: ~50 °C / GPU: ~75 °C